4 min read

 two people clasping hands in conversation representing mental health awareness and therapy

 • Find a physical health habit that works for you.
-This includes social exercises (playing a team sport, doing outdoor activities, walking with a friend, or going to the gym).
+This includes social exercises—such as playing a team sport, doing outdoor activities, walking with a friend, or going to the gym.
 A physical habit will help sustain your mental health over time.

-• Engage in creative expression that relaxes you, like singing in a choir (which helps you breathe and is social), art-based projects, gardening (physical and outdoors), or other hobbies.
+• Engage in creative expression that relaxes you.
+This can include singing in a choir—which helps you breathe and is social—art-based projects, gardening, or other hobbies.

-• Eat your meals with friends and family.
+• Eat meals with friends and family.
 Put your electronic devices down.
-It’s a great time to check in with each other.
-It is not an ideal time to talk about stressful things
+Eating a meal is a great time to check in with each other.
+It is not an ideal time to talk about stressful things.

 • Notice when you are stressed.
 Grow your self-awareness so you learn to read the signs of stress.
 Does your neck get sore?
 Does your stomach get upset?
 Do you breathe in tight, fast patterns?
 Do you wake up at night?
 Be thankful for the symptom.
 It tells you that you need to take care of yourself.

-• Be kind to yourself as well as others—and practice gratitude.
+• Be kind to yourself and others and practice gratitude.
 It will lift your spirits.

 • practical problems